Sangay: Formation

+Recent activity

 Sangay currently forms an almost perfect glacier-capped cone 5286 m high, with a 35° slope and a slight northeast-southwest tilt.
-Its eastern flank marks the edge of the Amazon Rainforest, and its western flank is a flat plain of volcanic ash, sculpted into steep gorges up to 600 m deep by heavy rainfall.
+Its eastern flank marks the edge of the Amazon rainforest, and its western flank is a flat plain of volcanic ash, sculpted into steep gorges up to 600 m deep by heavy rainfall.
 It has a west-east trending summit ridge, capped by three active craters and a lava dome.
 Sangay has been active in its current form for at least 14,000 years, and is still filling out the area left bare by its earlier incarnations, being smaller than either of them.
 Uniquely, in its 500,000 years of activity, its magma plume has never changed composition or moved a significant distance.

 Mainly andesitic in composition, Sangay is highly active.
 The earliest report of a historical eruption was in 1628; ash fell as far away as Riobamba, located 50 km northwest of Sangay, and was severe enough to cover pastures and starve local livestock.
 The volcano erupted again in 1728, remaining essentially continuously active through 1916, with particularly heavy activity in 1738–1744, 1842–1843, 1849, 1854–1859, 1867–1874, 1872, and 1903.
 After a brief pause, it erupted again on August 8, 1934, and has not completely quelled ever since, with heavy eruptive periods occurring in 1934–1937 and 1941–1942.

 Eruptions at Sangay exhibit strombolian activity, producing ashfall, lava flows, pyroclastic flows, and lahars.
-All known eruptions at the volcano have had a Volcanic Explosivity Index (VEI) of 3.
+All known eruptions at the volcano have had a Volcanic Explosivity Index (VEI) of 3 or less.
 Despite its activity, Sangay is located in a remote, uninhabited region; only a large Plinian eruption could threaten occupied areas 30–100 km to its west.
 Nonetheless, a flank collapse on its eastern side, possible given the volcano's construction and history, could displace nearby forest and possibly affect settlements.
 Access to the volcano is difficult, as its current eruptive state constantly peppers the massif with molten rock and other ejecta.
 For these reasons it is not nearly as well-studied as other, similarly active volcanoes in the Andes and elsewhere; the first detailed study of the volcano was not published until 1999.

+21st Century

+The current phase of the ongoing eruption began on 26 March 2019, and it has remained in continuing eruption status (intermittent eruptive events without a break of 3 months or more) as of January 2024.